iaheung/cyclistic_casestudy/README.md

 For more comprehensive details and documentation on the steps and methodology used, please review each of the notebooks.

 ## Analysis Summary
+Overall, around 36% of the rides completed were by casual riders and 64% of the rides completed by members.
+This does not mean there are more members than casual riders, but there are more total rides completed by members as compared to casual riders.
+This makes sense as we expect members to use the services more regularly than casual riders.
+There is no information on individual riders, so we cannot guess the number of unique riders for both groups.
+But, we can analyze differences in their ridership behaviours.

 The data analysis can be seperated into 3 main areas:

-- Temporal Analysis (Time of Day, Day of Week, Month)
+- Timeframe Analysis (Time of Day, Day of Week, Month)
-- Locaation Analysis
+- Location Analysis
-- Ride Duration and Distance
+- Trip Time and Distance

+### Timeframe Analysis
+The time frames were obtained from the start time of each trip.
+By converting the start time column into datetime datatype earlier, we were able to extract the hour, day of the week, and month of each ride easily.

 #### Comparison by Time of Day
 ![HourlyPercentage](plots/rides_by_hour_percentage.png)